artsy/artsy.github.io/_posts/2017-02-05-Retrospective-Swift-at-Artsy.md

 * Problems do, and will occur, but everything is fixable by forking
 * Extensive communication with native code gets tricky to test and maintain
 * We ended up re-using quite a lot of existing native code
-* It makes working in native code feel like a bad chore for someone to do
+* It makes working in native code feel more like a chore, as you lose the JS developer experience
 * Spending so much time in another environment will erode native knowledge
-* We're not going to re-write other existing Apps into React Native
-* Makes a lot of sense in an [additive approach][our-rn]
+* Makes a lot of sense in an [additive approach][our-rn] to existing apps
+* We're not making plans to re-write other Apps into React Native, they are fine as-is
+* New apps going forward we will default to React Native apps, unless there is a good reason to not

 So, should you use React Native?
-Maybe. *If you have an API driven app, probably.*
+Maybe.
+If you have an API driven app, *probably.*

 It's definitely worth a week of prototyping for any engineering team, then if that goes well you should look into GraphQL and Relay.
-They really makes React Native shine.
+They really make React Native shine.

 # Want to get started?